cavium-octeon-open-source/linux-octeon-progress/README.txt

 8083a9b MIPS: Octeon: perf_counters for all TADs in available LMC controllers
 	!!! perf;  not now
+	on top of 8963a8d above
-	should have picked: contaminated with c415bff
+	contaminated with c415bff

 # Nov 20

 239f7af MIPS: OCTEON: Quit using csrc-octeon-ptp.c as a clock source.
-	--- see also:
+	!!! see also:
 	8d4aca2 MIPS: OCTEON: Add utility helper function octeon_read_ptp_csr() a0c4950 MIPS: OCTEON: Add PTP clocksource.
 	This patch is basically disables the clock that what was introduced in a0c4950